adamjast/Gamma-NFT/README.md

 # Gamma-NFT

-GAMMA

-Γ - Greek numeral with a value of 3 to represent the 3 founding creators for this project
+Γ (GAMMA) - Greek numeral with a value of 3 to represent the 3 founding creators in this project

-  G - Generative
-  A - Audio
-  M - Minter
-    (for)
-  M - Music
-    (and)
-  A - Art
+Generative Audio Minter for Music and Art